The story of menopause supplements is a confusing one. While there are many on the market, their efficacy is not totally clear. Let’s dive in.

 - Vitamin D also works against bone loss—but again, monitor your intake.
 Too much can cause heart and kidney issues.
 The recommended daily amount for women under 70 is 600 IU.

-- Vitamin Bs are good for cognitive function and may help with mood stabilization.
+- Vitamin Bs are good for cognitive function, ease fatigue, and may help with mood stabilization.
 There’s also some research to suggest that Vitamin B-9 (folate) may help with hot flashes.

 - Omega 3s may help you if you are experiencing depressive symptoms.